ahmetb/cloud-run-faq/README.md

 -----

 This is not an official Google project or roadmap.
 Refer to the [Cloud Run documentation][docs] for the authoritative information.
-This process is [licensed](./LICENSE) under Creative common Attribution 4.0 International (CC BY 4.0) license.
+This project is [licensed](./LICENSE) under Creative common Attribution 4.0 International (CC BY 4.0) license.